Once (film): Production

 Hansard's busking scenes were filmed on Grafton Street.

 The two leads, Hansard and Irglová, are professional musicians.
 Director Carney, former bassist for Hansard's band the Frames, had asked a long-time friend to share busker anecdotes and compose songs for the film, but originally intended the male lead to be played by actor Cillian Murphy, who was an almost-signed rock musician before turning to acting.
 Murphy was also going to be one of the film's producers, but reportedly did not like the prospect of acting opposite non-actor Irglová, who was then 17 years old.
 Murphy also believed he did not have the vocal capabilities to belt out Hansard's octave-leaping songs, so he pulled out, as did the film's other producers, also withdrawing their financial support.
 Carney then turned to songwriter Hansard, who had done only one acting job before, a supporting role as guitarist Outspan Foster in the 1991 ensemble film The Commitments, the story of a Dublin soul music cover band.
 Initially, Hansard was reluctant, fearing that he wouldn't be able to pull it off, but after stipulating that he had to be fully involved in the filmmaking process and that it be low-budget and intimate, he agreed.

 Site of the filming of Girl's apartment on Mountjoy Square.

-Produced on a shoestring, about 75 percent of the budget was funded by Bord Scannán na hÉireann (The Irish Film Board), with Carney committing some of his own money.
+The film was produced on a minimal budget, with about 75% of funding supplied by Bord Scannán na hÉireann (The Irish Film Board); as well, Carney committed some of his own money.
 The director gave his salary to the two stars, and promised a share of the proceeds to everyone if the film was a success.
 Filmed with a skeleton crew on a 17-day shoot, the filmmakers saved money by using natural light and shooting at friends' houses.
 The musical party scene was filmed in Hansard's own flat, with his personal friends playing the partygoers/musicians.
 His mother, Catherine Hansard, is briefly featured singing solo.
-The Dublin street scenes were recorded without permits, and with a long lens so that many passersby didn't realize that a film was being made.
+The Dublin street scenes were recorded without permits, and with a long lens so that many passersby didn't realise that a film was being made.
 The long lens also helped the non-professional actors relax and forget about the camera, and some of the dialogue was improvised.